Help for Cracked, Bleeding Heels

 - See your doctor if you experience fever, swelling or red streaks up your foot or leg.
 These symptoms could signal a serious infection.

 Moisturize your feet daily to prevent deep cracks and bleeding.
 Apply moisturizer—even just a dab of plain old Vaseline or some olive oil scented with pure lavender oil—under your socks each day to help keep feet softer and smoother.

 One Exceptional Cream

-While most creams won't moisturize dead, calloused skin, Aluvea can help slough off dead cells, but it is a prescription.
-Ask your dermatologist for it.
+While most creams won't moisturize dead, calloused skin, Aluvea can help slough off dead cells; however, it is available only by prescription.
+Ask your dermatologist about it.
 It's wonderful!

 © 2015 Viola Horne